thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## Loading functions...
 ## Done!
 ```
-2. Please create an account and obtain an API key from https://pubmed.ncbi.nlm.nih.gov/ (Login > Account Settings > API Key Management)
+2. Please create an account at and obtain an API key from https://pubmed.ncbi.nlm.nih.gov/ (Login > Account Settings > API Key Management)
-3. Please create an account and obtain an API key from https://huggingface.co (Login > Settings > Access Tokens, then configure your access token/key to "Make calls to the serverless Inference API" and "Make calls to Inference Endpoints")
+3. Please create an account at and obtain an API key from https://huggingface.co (Login > Settings > Access Tokens, then configure your access token/key to "Make calls to the serverless Inference API" and "Make calls to Inference Endpoints")
-4. Please create an account and obtain an API key from https://biolm.ai/ (Login > Account > API Tokens)
+4. Please create an account at and obtain an API key from https://biolm.ai/ (Login > Account > API Tokens)
+5. Please create an account (you may also need to create an NVIDIA cloud account if prompted) at and obtain an API key from https://build.nvidia.com/.
+(To get API key, go to: https://build.nvidia.com/meta/esm2-650m, switch "input" to python and click "Get API Key" > Generate Key)

 Keep your API keys (long sequences of numbers and letters, like a password) handy for use in these analyses.